Constructing the relative Fukaya category: Holomorphic discs

 Let $(\by,A_0,\tang,\bP)$ be data as in the previous section.
 Let $I \subset \{1,\ldots,\ell\}$ be a subset containing all $i$ such that $\tang(i)=0$, and let $\{\Gamma_i\}_{i \in I}$ be combinatorial types of bubble trees with $1$ marked point, in the sense of Section \ref{sec:jcons}.
 We will denote the image of the total homology class of $\Gamma_i$ in $\pi_2^\num(\by)$ by $A_i$, and set

-Associated to this data we have a moduli space of discs with `$J_{z_i}$-holomorphic bubble trees attached at the points $z_i$, for $i \in I$'.
+Associated to this data we have a moduli space of discs with `$J_{z_i}$-holomorphic bubble trees of combinatorial type $\Gamma_i$, attached at their respective unique marked points to the points $z_i$, for $i \in I$' (see Figure \ref{fig:disk3}).
 To be precise, we introduce notation: $K_i \subset Q$ is the set of non-zero coordinates of $\tang(i)$; and $K'_i \subset Q$ is the subset attached to the component of $\Gamma_i$ containing the marked point.
 Starting with the moduli spaces (\ref{eqn: tang moduli}), we consider the evaluation maps

 and

 (see Section \ref{sec:param}).
 Here `$\mathrm{ev}_1$' denotes evaluation at the point $z_1$.
 Recall (cf. Definition \ref{defn:pert}) that $\bY_{k,\ell}$ is a family of infinitesimal almost complex structures parametrized by $\EuS^\circ_{k,\ell}$; the map $\pi_{\EuS^\circ_{k,\ell}}$ records the parameter.
 We put these together to define